fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/PJONExamples/SoftwareBitBang/README.md

 ### Arduino and Minilab

 No contact at all - channel is always busy.
+I had the wrong pin set.

+At the moment I cannot get a new version of the code to load.
+It does help to get the settings right.

 The Minilab is different hardware and also has an SPI connection to an MCP2515.

+I tried again with the correct pin setting in software with the same result.

 I need to do some different tests to find out what is going on.